noccy80/php-logpipe/README.md

     0.3     [+] Use noccylabs/console-input to provide the interactive shell.
             [+] Improve the interactive shell with on-the-fly filtering based on messages, levels and channels.
+            [+] Add a --bell-on-error option, to use with visual bell option of terminal emulators